agh-glk/fcs/docs/source/manager/models.rst

    .. py:attribute:: finished
    .. py:attribute:: created
    .. py:attribute:: last_data_download

+      Time of last crawled data collection.

    .. py:attribute:: server
    .. py:attribute:: last_server_spawn

+      Time of last spawn of server which was run for handling this task.

    .. py:attribute:: autoscale_change

+      Boolean value, informs if some task's parameter has been modified.
+It value is true, task server has to be informed of this change.

    .. py:method:: clean()